Noetherian and affine properties of quantum moduli and $\mathfrak{g}$-skein algebras: The case of surfaces without boundary

-Similar relations are satisfied for any collection of matrices which like $C(i)$ ``lifts'' in a suitable sense a simple closed curve in $\Sigma_{g,n} \!\setminus\!D$.
+\begin{remark} Relations similar to \eqref{fusionmui} are satisfied for any collection of matrices which like $C(i)$ ``lifts'' in a suitable sense a simple closed curve in $\Sigma_{g,n} \!\setminus\!D$.
 For complete details on this we refer to \cite[Prop.
 5.3.14]{FaitgThesis} (see also the seminal work \cite[\S 9.1]{ASduke}, but with different conventions).
 As shows the proof of Lemma \ref{fusionforXY}, the definition of such a lift needs a normalization factor which is a suitable power of $v_V$. \end{remark}

 \begin{defi} For any finite-dimensional $H$-module $V$, we define

 \end{defi} Note that if $b_i,a_i,m_j$ ($1 \leq i \leq g$, $g+1 \leq j \leq g+n$) are the standard generators of $\pi_1(\Sigma_{g,n} \!\setminus\!
 D)$, then $\partial(\Sigma_{g,n} \!\setminus\!
 D) = b_1 a_1^{-1} b_1^{-1} a_1 \ldots b_g a_g^{-1} b_g^{-1} a_g \, m_{g+1} \ldots m_{g+n}$.
 So the matrices $\overset{V}{C}$ are in some sense a ``lift'' of $\partial(\Sigma_{g,n} \!\setminus\!
 D)$.